robstave/angular2-training/session-two/page1.md

 var name: string
 ```

-we can use them in functions as well
+We can use them in functions as well

 ```typescript
 function sayHello(name: string): string {